Governor General’s Awards

 The awards were created in 1999 by the Canada Council for the Arts and the Governor General of Canada.
-Over the past 18 years, the awards have celebrated Canada’s vibrant arts community and recognized remarkable careers in the visual and media arts.
+Since then, the awards have celebrated Canada’s vibrant arts community and recognized remarkable careers in the visual and media arts.

-Each year, the awards honour up to 7 artists for their artistic achievements, and 1 person for their outstanding contribution to contemporary visual and/or media arts.
-The award-winners receive a medallion and a cash prize of $25,000 each.
+Each year the awards (including the Saidye Bronfman Award) honour up to 7 artists for their artistic achievements and 1 person for his or her outstanding contribution to contemporary visual and/or media arts.
+The award winners receive a medallion and a cash prize of $25,000 each.

-The Saidye Bronfman Award for excellence in the fine crafts (originally created in 1977) is part of the prestigious family of GGArts awards.
+The Saidye Bronfman Award for excellence in the fine crafts (originally created in 1977) is part of the prestigious family of the Governor Generals’ Awards in Visual and Media Arts.
 This ensures that Canada’s outstanding craft artists receive national recognition each year alongside their peers in the visual and media arts.
+Our partners at the Canadian Museum of History maintain a collection of the work of all Saidye Bronfman Award winners.
 Explore the website and discover Canada’s best fine craft artists and their work.